Skip to content

 The key takeaway here is that you can run these use cases for months prior to doing your threat hunting, all the while gathering and saving intel in the background for your threat hunting resource to come in, review and see exactly what kind of adversaries are attacking your brand.
 This pre-hunt exercise doesn’t involve rolling out anything across your internal IT infrastructure or asking for additional servers because it’s deployed on external servers and with one DNS entry change, you’re good to go.
 Once you’ve completed your hunt and discovered some positive results in the form of activity within your network, you can use deception to set up a monitoring system to capture future recurrences.
 You might ask, ‘Why not use a SIEM?’
 Often, the type of security controls you can enable would involve a lot of false positives.
 A targeted deception campaign will reduce these false positives to virtually zero.

-To learn more, download our recent white paper: Tool up threat hunting team with deception technology.
+To Learn more, download our recent white paper: Tool up threat hunting team with deception technology.
 Or get in touch to schedule a demo on how to get external campaigns running.

 Further reading on threat hunting and deception: